sinzii/drafts/delightfuldot.md

 ### Ecosystem Fit
 `delightfuldot` fits perfectly in the Polkadot & Kusama ecosystems as it provides a solution to a critical issue faced by dApps that need to connect to and interact with hundreds of networks efficiently & effectively.
 Any dApps that need to connect to a large number of networks can benefit from `delightfuldot`'s utilities (e.g wallet apps, portfolio apps)

-We as the maintainer of [Coong Wallet](https://grants.web3.foundation/applications/coong_wallet) see that `delightfuldot` is a stepping stone to the next development phase of Coong Wallet with more & more useful features.
+We as the maintainer of [Coong Wallet](https://grants.web3.foundation/applications/coong_wallet) see that `delightfuldot` is a stepping stone to the next development phase of Coong Wallet with more & more useful features in which Coong Wallet would need to connect to a large number of Substrate-based networks to fetching information.

 Aside from `@polkadot/api`, [`capi`](https://github.com/paritytech/capi) is another project to help craft interactions with Substrate-based blockchain, but at the time of writing this proposal, it’s going through a big restructuring, we’re not sure what would it look like until its shape be more concrete.
 Overall we don’t see any noticeable projects that are trying to solve the same problems as us.